Bailing out on the old normal

 Of course, all of these growth projections assume that the world's goal is the "old normal": a constantly growing economy driven by fossil fuels, where most products come from overseas and university graduates can aspire to pay back their student debt by dog-walking and driving or cycling for Uber Eats.
 On the other hand, shouts a growing chorus, if the economy is really that broken, this is the point in history where we could build it differently.

-Declaring, "The current crisis is an unprecedented wake-up call," UN Secretary-General Antonio Guterres used his Earth Day speech to outline a new approach.
+Declaring, "The current crisis is an unprecedented wake-up call," UN Secretary-General António Guterres used his Earth Day speech to outline a new approach.
 "We need to turn the recovery into a real opportunity to do things right for the future," he said.

 "I am therefore proposing six climate-related actions to shape the recovery and the work ahead.
 First: as we spend huge amounts of money to recover from the coronavirus, we must deliver new jobs and businesses through a clean, green transition."
 All of his other points follow from this: driving public money to building sustainable, resilient infrastructure and financial systems, and global co-operation.